import requests, json

 Format the labeled data into expected pyvespa format

-expects labeled data to follow the format illustrated below.
-It is a list of dict where each dict represents a query containing query_id
+pyvespa expects labeled data to follow the format illustrated below.
+It is a list of dict where each dict represents a query containing query_id, query and a list of relevant_docs.
+Each relevant document contains a required id key and an optional score key.

 'query': 'coronavirus origin',